saurabhchalke/stackup/apps/docs/docs/packages/client-sdk/useroperation.md

 A class for building ERC-4337 transaction objects.

 A [`UserOperation`](../../introduction/erc-4337-overview.md#useroperation) is a pseudo-transaction object used to execute actions through a smart contract wallet.
 Although it can be quite complex to create, the `UserOperationBuilder` simplifies this process using the [builder pattern](https://en.wikipedia.org/wiki/Builder_pattern).
-The interface is also agnostic to any ERC-4337 wallet implementation.
+The interface is also agnostic to any ERC-4337 wallet or paymaster implementation.

 ---